rust-lang/rfcs/text/0000-let-expression.md

     }
 }
 ```
 When this will compiles?
-It will compiles when bindings of `EXPR_if` is subset of PBs of both `a` and `b` so
+It will compiles when bindings of `EXPR_if` is subset of bindings of both `a` and `b` so
-a generalized and natural rule for PBs and NBs for `||` would be union of NBs and intersection of PBs.
+a generalized and natural rule for bindings of `||` would be intersection of bindings in both sides.
 This
-doesn't need any more check for PBs and NBs.
+doesn't need any more check for bindings.
 But
 this can confuse humans, especially in combination with shadowing:
 ```rust
 let x = 2;